erik-smit/erik-smit.github.io/docs/_notes/ionic-capacitor.md

 name: ionic-capacitor
 ---

-### Some notes to help me understand how Ionic Capacitor turns into an APK
+### Some notes to help me understand Ionic Capacitor Plugin Development

 ## Thoughts

- * App + plugins should show on the left, but my newly added `erik-capacitor-plugin-test` didn't show until I `File -> Sync Project with Gradle Files`.
  * `npm link` the plugin in development. if you `npm install` it doesn't take your changes.
  * Only `npm run watch` the plugin in development.
 Don't `npm run build` on plugin while VSCode or `ionic serve` is running because it deletes `dist` and friends and this makes VSCode and other watchers unhappy.

+## `Unhandled Rejection: "XXX" plugin is not implemented on android

+* Forgot `npm install $plugin`?
+* Does Android Studio show the plugin on the left in the project view?
+My newly added `erik-capacitor-plugin-test` didn't show until I `File -> Sync Project with Gradle Files`.

 ## android/app/src/main/assets/capacitor.config.json